-Make these measurements at two concentrations of sulphuric acid (ideally with sulphate ion concentration maintained constant).
+Use two concentrations of sulphuric acid to make these measurements for the iron sample, ideally with sulphate ion concentration maintained constant).
 Use the same iron sample.
 We expect that an increase in hydrogen ion concentration will increase the cathodic exchange current, but you should also see a decrease in the anodic current because iron dissolution is catalysed by hydroxyl ions.

-- Calculate the pH of the two electrolytes used assuming that the H2SO4 behaves as a strong acid.
+Calculate the pH of the two electrolytes used assuming that the H2SO4 behaves as a strong acid.
 Include your calculations in the report.

-Anodic behaviour of Fe vs stainless steel
+2) Compare the anodic behaviour of Fe and stainless steel

-NOTE: The stainless steel sample will only be tested in the 0.1M $H_2SO_4$ solution.
+NOTE: The stainless steel sample will only be tested in the 0.1M H2SO4 solution.

-- Compare/discuss the passivation behaviour of Fe and steel in the 0.1M H2SO4 solution.
+Compare/discuss the passivation behaviour of Fe and steel in the 0.1M H2SO4 solution.
 For this you will have to use a much higher Stop potential (typically >1500mV).
 This time, you might want to run a full polarization cycle to better study the passivation behaviour while the potential is decreased after transpassivation has been reached.
-See the "Anodic behaviour of metals" for more details. - Describe/discuss potential sources of error in your measurements - Optional: If time allows, acquire a polarization curve for the stainless steel sample in the NaCl solution.
+See the "Anodic behaviour of metals" for more details.

+Describe/discuss potential sources of error in your measurements.

+3) Optional: If time allows, acquire a polarization curve for the stainless steel sample in the NaCl solution.
 Describe/discuss the results.